-The following MAC algorithms are available for negotiation during the key exchange with an SSH client: (hmac-sha1) HMAC-SHA1 (digest length = key length = 20 bytes)
+The following MAC algorithms are available for negotiation during the key exchange with an SSHv2 client: (hmac-sha1) HMAC-SHA1 (digest length = key length = 20 bytes)

 In User role access, the client is given access to three commands: enable, exit and terminal.
 The enable command allows user to re-authenticate using a different role.
-If the role is the same, based on the credentials given during the enable command, the user has access to a small subset of commands that can perform ping, traceroute, outbound telnet client in addition to show commands.
+If the role is the same, based on the credentials given during the enable command, the user has access to a small subset of commands that can perform ping traceroute in addition to show commands.